Deep Face Restoration: A Survey: Future Directions

-With the popularization of mobile phones and cameras, the video face restoration task has become more and more important.
-However, existing works mainly focus on image-level face restoration, and there are few video-related works for face restoration.
-On the other hand, other low-level visual tasks such as video deblurring, video super-resolution, and video denoising have developed rapidly in recent years.
+\textbf{Video Face Restoration.} With the popularization of mobile phones and cameras, the video face restoration task has become more and more important.
+However, existing works mainly focus on image-level face restoration, and video-related face restoration remains relatively under-explored, with only a limited number of representative studies and benchmarks reported in recent years~\cite{xu2024beyond,chen2024towards,wang2025svfr}.
+On the other hand, other low-level visual tasks such as video deblurring, video super-resolution, and video denoising have developed rapidly in recent years~\cite{wang2019edvr,chan2021basicvsr,chan2022basicvsr++,tassano2020fastdvdnet}.
 Therefore, video face restoration is a potential direction for the community.
 The task of video face restoration can be considered from the following two aspects.
-First, for the benchmark dataset, we could consider building high-quality video datasets for this task, which can quickly facilitate algorithm design and evaluation and benefit the community of face restoration.
-Second, for video restoration methods, we should develop video-based face restoration by fully considering the spatial and temporal information among successive frames.
+First, for the benchmark dataset, we could consider building high-quality video datasets for this task, which can quickly facilitate algorithm design and evaluation and benefit the community of face restoration, for example recent efforts on real-world video face restoration benchmarks~\cite{chen2024towards}.
+Second, for video restoration methods, we should develop video face restoration by fully considering the spatial and temporal information among successive frames to improve temporal consistency and reduce flickering artifacts, as explored in recent video face restoration models~\cite{xu2024beyond,wang2025svfr}.